Yoga Pose Primer: Double Toe Hold (Ubhaya Padangusthasana)

 3. Allow your shoulder blades to slide down your back so that your neck feels long.
 Lift your heart toward the sky.
 Balance here with your knees bent for a few breaths until you feel rooted, stable and spacious.

-4. When you feel steady, straighten your knees, continuing to ground your base, and allow your torso and legs to grow up out of your base, like a tree reaching toward the sky from its roots.
+4. When you feel steady, straighten your knees, continue to ground your base, and allow your torso and legs to grow up out of your base, like a tree reaching toward the sky from its roots.
 My students will recognize this instruction as “active yield.”
 Active yield, a concept I learned from Donna Farhi, is a way of taking advantage of the ever-present force of gravity—the Earth’s strongest energy—to create lightness.
 Rather than propping yourself up away from the ground by using muscular energy to lift you, let your weight first release into your rear and then actively press your rear down into the floor so that the rest of your body rebounds upward.
 Reach your feet toward the sky.

 5. If you can’t keep your knees straight without tipping backward or rounding your back, bend your knees and hold onto the backs of your thighs with your shins parallel to the floor.
 Continue to practice active yield.

 6. Another variation that may suit you is to hold the outsides of your feet instead of your big toes.
 Some people’s toes and fingers can become fatigued in this pose.
 Even though this pose is named after your toes, it’s okay to hold the outsides of your feet instead.
-Connecting your hands and feet in this way creates a closed circuit in the body similar to that of holding the toes.
+Connecting your hands and feet in this way creates a closed circuit in the body similar to holding the toes.

 7. Stay in the pose for five to ten breaths.
-Then bend your knees, drawing your feet toward you.
+Then, bend your knees, drawing your feet toward you.
 Place your feet back on the floor with your knees bent and then slide the legs out in front of you.
 Rest with your legs stretched out and your front thighs, knees and toes facing the ceiling.
 Relax and feel your hips and legs resting on the floor.
 You can support your spine by placing your hands on the floor next to your hips if you like.

 Would you like to read another Yoga Pose Primer from special contributor, Charlotte Bell?
 Read Refining Cobra Pose (Bhujangasana) – New Alignment Tips for an Old Stand-By.